brycewray/astro-site-legacy/src/pages/posts/2021/03/jit-game-changer-tailwind-css.md

 ---

 <YellowBox>
-**Update, 2021-04-05**: As of the [release of Tailwind 2.1.0](https://blog.tailwindcss.com/tailwindcss-2-1), the feature described within is part of Tailwind core, although it's still described as being "in preview."
+<strong>Update, 2021-04-05</strong>: As of the <a href="https://blog.tailwindcss.com/tailwindcss-2-1" target="_blank" rel="nofollow">release of Tailwind 2.1.0</a>, the feature described within is part of Tailwind core, although it’s still described as being “in preview.”
 </YellowBox>

 Where the category of Major Events That I Did Not Expect to Occur This Week is concerned, you definitely can assign to it the [announcement](https://blog.tailwindcss.com/just-in-time-the-next-generation-of-tailwind-css) of a **just-in-time (JIT) compiler** for [Tailwind CSS](https://tailwindcss.com).